wimatte/FlightAcademy/README.md

 INSTALLATION:
 -------------

-This momdule is NOT free and the code is provided only as a template examples.
+This module is NOT free and the code included is provided only as a templated example.
 One or more SQL files are needed to make this function properly but NOT provided.

 If you plan to use this add-on please contact me privately.